kyle-c-simmons/usermanager/README.md

     GROUPS - DELETE GROUP: Delete a group from the system.

     DISPLAY - USERS: Displays a specific user or all users.
-    DISPLAY - GROUPS: Displays a specific group or al groups.
+    DISPLAY - GROUPS: Displays a specific group or all groups.